 So I had a can of cherry pie filling in the pantry and figured I could come up with something yummy using it, that’s how this upside down cherry pie came about.
 It’s a fun cherry filling dessert that surprises you because you put the cherries on top, but after baking they end up on the bottom.
 It is sweet enough all by itself or top with vanilla ice cream for a sweeter treat.
-It is really good! 😉 (originally published 11/16)
+It is really good! 😉 (originally published 11/16, affiliate links present)

 - That’s what I decided to call it anyway because when you serve it the cherries end up on the bottom and it has a sort of cake like consistency on top.

 Slap it in a pie dish and we’ll just call it an upside down cherry pie shall we. lol.

 That’s just how I roll…”let’s just figure it out using what we already have in the cupboards shall we” kinda’ gal. 😉 I found this basic recipe and adapted it from there according to what I had on hand.

 The batter went on the bottom (spray it first), then after boiling the cherry pie filling mixture for a bit on the stovetop I poured that on top.

 I was surprised when it was baking that the cherries fell to the bottom but it came out really nicely with a bit of the filling peeking thru with a light brown color.
 No frosting needed (but I did add some to try it out, either way is good) Here’s the recipe.

 I just melted a tub of frosting that was already made to top it.
 You can also whip together one tub of marshmallow creme with softened cream cheese.
 Pipe that over the top like we used in our cherry cheesecake monkey bread and that is great.